 - AWS System Administration / Best Practices for Sysadmins in the Amazon Cloud - Mike Ryan, Federico Lucifredi.
 It’s still an early release title, but I read it on Safari Books Online, and it covers most of the key services to be found on the DevOps exam.
 I found that the technologies were well explained.

 - Terraform: Up & Running - Yevgeniy Brikman.
-Again, I read an early release version on Safari Books Online, but it's since gone to print.
-It of course does cover how to get started with Terraform, but also does a very good job introducing Infrastructure as Code, and a review of the different models of Configuration Management tools.
-If, like me, you've ever "racked and stacked" a physical server, it's a great summary of how we're now to treat servers as another version-controlled checked-in resource.
+Again, I read an early release version on Safari Books Online, but it’s since gone to print.
+Yes it covers how to get started with Terraform, but also does a very good job introducing Infrastructure as Code, and a review of the different models of Configuration Management tools.
+If, like me, you’ve ever “racked and stacked” a physical server, it’s a great summary of how we’re now to treat servers as another version-controlled checked-in resource.

 - Test-Driven Development with Python, 2nd edition - Harry Percival During my study for the exam, I kept taking detours to study interesting things, of which Harry’s book was one.
 The book can be read online for free, on the basis that you’re likely to agree that it’s excellent and buy a copy.
 If you come from more of an Ops background, and want to understand how developers go about writing good code, this is an excellent place to start.

 The AWS DevOps Engineer Pro exam is a hard exam, and the best preparation is lots of hands-on practice with the AWS tools and services, industry experience, and understanding how software is developed, and how it can be quickly deployed, re-deployed, scaled, and rolled back.
 The resources listed above will help you, but there are probably no short-cuts.
 Good luck!